2015 Scholar – Daniele Quattromini

 Following a nationwide search to find the next rising star in hospitality, Daniele Quattromini, then Manager at Club Lounge 39 in Canary Wharf and Lusso Catering, was crowned the winner of the prestigious Gold Service Scholarship in 2015, aged 25.

 Daniele was recognised for his commitment to service excellence at a glittering awards ceremony held at Claridge’s London.
-Since winning the prestigious title Danielle went on to work at Cliveden House, and now can be found in the Northall at the Corinthia, where he works as the Operations Manager.
+Since winning the prestigious title Danielle went on to work at Cliveden House and then at the Northall at the Corinthia as the Operations Manager.
+He can now be found as Food and Beverage Director at Corinthia London.

 Edward Griffiths CVO and Sergio Rebecchi were among the elite panel of judges charged with selecting the 2015 Scholarship winner.
 Daniele competed alongside eight other national finalists at a luncheon service at The Connaught Mayfair to secure the coveted title.
 As winner became an ambassador for the hospitality industry and a shining example of the potential success and rewards a career in front of house service can offer.